nandak9/FingerprintIdentify/README.md

        which version less than Android M, such as OPPO.
        But the API will be modified sometimes and cause calling crash, such as VIVO.

-    4. We need to check the manufacturers because Meizu's sdk is available on some other devices.
+    4. We need to check the manufacturers because sdk is available on some other devices.

-    5. MeiZu's SDK runs abnormally on MeiLan Note3 sometimes, it can't switch to mback mode event called release。
+    5. SDK runs abnormally on Note3 sometimes, it can't switch to mback mode event called release。

 **7. Version Update**